Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 This mix is a true 50/50 split of both parent breeds.
 Typically, the F1 line will weigh between 30 to 50 pounds as adults.
-They also have lots of variation in coat texture and shed frequency.
+Miniature Goldendoodles also have lots of variation in coat texture and shed frequency.

 Most of the puppies will either have very low curl and high shed coats like Goldens, or they will have tight curls and low shed coats.

 This mix is a 75/25 split of Poodle and Golden.
 These hybrids will typically have a weight range of 15 to 35 pounds as adults and will have curly low-shed coats.

 Buyers want F1bs due to their small size and low shed coat.
 If you want a F1B Mini do not be surprised if you are placed on a waiting list.